 More student led research projects:

 Students engage in a range of educational projects around sustainability issues, using the university and the city as a ‘living lab’.
-Examples of some recent projects include,
+Other examples of some recent projects include,

 NUS Responsible Futures accreditation

 The University and Students' Union were delighted to obtain the inaugural National Union of Students Responsible Futures accreditation in 2015 and have been reaccredited fourth time in June 2022.
 This demonstrates real action on education for sustainable development and whole institution approach to sustainability and social responsibility.

 In our June 2022 Audit Report, one of our student auditors said: